RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog

 Comparing redshifts between MCXC and our 90\% pure sample, we find that redshifts agree for 98\% of the cases within $\Delta z<0.05$.
-Investigating the remaining 21 sources with larger offsets, we find 16 cases where MARDELS redshifts are correct as confirmed by publicly available spectroscopic redshifts.
+Investigating the remaining 21 sources with larger offsets, we find 16 cases where RASS-MCMF redshifts are correct as confirmed by publicly available spectroscopic redshifts.
 The remaining five show at least two clusters along the line of sight, all indicated with a second strong counterpart with \fcont$<0.1$.
-In all except one case the primary counterpart listed in MARDELS is the better or an equally good counterpart.
-In only one case, RXC~J1036.6-2731, at z=0.013, the second ranked counterpart from MARDELS seems to be the preferred counterpart.
+In all except one case the primary counterpart listed in RASS-MCMF is the better or an equally good counterpart.
+In only one case, RXC~J1036.6-2731, at z=0.013, the second ranked counterpart from RASS-MCMF seems to be the preferred counterpart.

-We summarise the comparison to MCXC as follows, we find $\sim$1000 clusters in common with the 90\% purity MARDELS sample.
+We summarise the comparison to MCXC as follows, we find $\sim$1000 clusters in common with the 90\% purity RASS-MCMF sample.
 We further find 79 positional matches which do not make our selection cuts.
 From those, the majority of sources are either point sources, point source dominated clusters or low redshift and low mass systems.
 The small number of missed massive clusters fall either in the $gi$-band footprint or are affected by foreground galaxies.
 For redshifts we find generally good agreement between the catalogs, the majority of the 2\% redshift outliers are caused by MCXC listing a foreground source rather than the true cluster at higher redshift.